wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **M:**&ensp;There are many starting points — they all lead to the same goal.
-You may begin with selfless work, abandoning the fruits of action; you may then give up thinking and end in giving up all desires.
-Here, giving up (<span data-tippy-content="Renunciätion. <em>Tyaga</em> is the renunciätion of the fruits of all works: i.e., the <em>tyagi</em> should perform <em>karma</em> with detachment and with no desire for results.">tyaga</span>) is the
+You may begin with selfless work, abandoning the fruits of action; you may then give up thinking and end in giveïng up all desires.
+Here, giveïng up (<span data-tippy-content="Renunciätion. <em>Tyaga</em> is the renunciätion of the fruits of all works: i.e., the <em>tyagi</em> should perform <em>karma</em> with detachment and with no desire for results.">tyaga</span>) is the